harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 ## Side Effects

-Common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(\[22\]) As stated earlier, vision sides are common for both Clomid and Nolva, more so with Clomid.
+Common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(22) As stated earlier, vision sides are common for both Clomid and Nolva, more so with Clomid.
 Hot Flashes, Nausea are two common side effects of Clomid, Nolva, &amp; Torem.
 Depression is known to affect many in PCT and is an actual listed side effect of Nolva. **Please make sure you are aware of this and in a good place mentally before ever starting a cycle as you will be faced with the potential of depression in PCT.**

 ## What to Expect from PCT

-As stated above in [the Side Effects section above](https://www.reddit.com/r/steroids/wiki/thecycle/pct#wiki_side_effects), common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(\[22\]) You should be fully prepared to go through these symptoms if you chose to run a cycle.
+As stated above in [the Side Effects section above](https://www.reddit.com/r/steroids/wiki/thecycle/pct#wiki_side_effects), common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(22) You should be fully prepared to go through these symptoms if you chose to run a cycle.

 The biggest problem with most PCT plans is the individual having unrealistic explanations.
 Most PCT plans will last 4-8 weeks and many men expect everything to be back to normal once this 4-8 week period is complete.
 PCT does not work this way.
 Many men also expect for all their gains be they weight or strength gains to be maintained post-PCT if the PCT plan was proper and appropriate.
 Again, PCT does not work this way.

 A good PCT plan will help you protect and maintain some of the progress you made, but if the high influx of hormones is no longer there (the high influx of hormones that helped you make your gains), without that support system you will lose some of your gains.
 A good way to look at is as we look at food – the nutrients you eat help you buildup your body.
 The nutrients you eat become the support system.
 Take away the nutrients and the support system goes away with it and the “building” begins to collapse.

-For this reason it’s not uncommon for some men to begin consuming extra calories during PCT in order to protect their gains – in simplistic terms they’re substituting in nutrients for the hormones that have been taken away.
+For this reason it’s not uncommon for some men to begin consuming extra calories during PCT in order to protect their gains—in simplistic terms they’re substituting nutrients for the hormones that have been taken away.
 This can help maintain weight but it’s not always a good idea.
 Weight is just weight and if it’s not weight that’s muscle tissue it’s rather useless.
 It’s not uncommon for some men to put on a good bit of body fat during this phase due to their desperation to hang onto gains.

 As stated, the primary purpose of PCT is to stimulate natural testosterone production.
 Some gains may be lost during this period, but it’s not the end of the world.
 For the steroid user he will be on cycle again one day.
 For the present period he should focus on his hormone recovery, continue to train and eat properly protecting the gains he can without putting on excess body fat.

 ## When NOT to Run PCT

 If you’re a steroid user that is on cycle more than you’re off, running a PCT can be counter productive.
 For example, a man completes a cycle, implements PCT and then jumps back on cycle right after or soon after PCT.
 This is a very harsh practice and terrible for your body.

 You are shutting down your natural testosterone production, stimulating it through PCT and then shutting it right back down.
 You’ve put yourself on a never ending rollercoaster with your hormone levels that’s going to wreak havoc on your body.
 For such an individual he would be better off running a low dose of testosterone, therapeutic levels, during his time between cycles.
 This is not an approach most men should take.
 Most men who use steroids need to come off and stay off after PCT is complete for a time if long-term health is important to them.

 Another time not to run PCT is if you are prescribed Testosterone Replacement Therapy (TRT).
 A low testosterone patient has been found by a medical professional to no longer have the natural ability to produce enough testosterone on his own, which is why he needs testosterone supplementation.
 If he happens to implement a cycle at some point during his treatment, once the cycle is over he should simply continue on with his previous Testosterone Replacement Therapy (TRT).
 If you implement a PCT plan, you’re attempting to stimulate your natural ability that medical professional has deemed to not be enough, and it will serve no purpose.